JuliaLang/julia/README.md

 #### Windows

 In order to build Julia on Windows, see [README.windows](https://github.com/JuliaLang/julia/blob/master/README.windows.md).

-#### MKL

-To use the Intel [MKL] BLAS & LAPACK libraries, edit the following settings in `Make.inc`:

-    USE_MKL = 1
-    MKLLIB = /path/to/mkl/lib/arch

-`MKLLIB` points to the directory containing `libmkl_rt.so`.
-Requires v10.3 or greater.
-To rebuild a pre-built Julia source install with MKL support, delete from `deps/`, the OpenBLAS, ARPACK, and SuiteSparse dependencies, then run `make cleanall testall`.

 <a name="Required-Build-Tools-External-Libraries"/>
 ## Required Build Tools & External Libraries